 Throughout the years, she held the role of wife, mother, prolific amateur photographer, businesswoman, and newspaper reporter.
 Because of her foresight and undying dedication to keeping La Porte’s history, Gertrude Ackerly undoubtedly deserves the title of La Porte’s first historian.

-La Porte historian Gertrude Ackerly passed away on March 24th, 1962, leaving behind a manuscript of the first 50 years of La Porte, Texas, early history as told to her first and secondhand by those who lived it.
+La Porte historian Gertrude Ackerly passed away on March 24, 1962, leaving behind a manuscript of the first 50 years of La Porte, Texas, early history as told to her first and secondhand by those who lived it.

 Her Quest

 Not long after World War II, Sylvan Beach Park sat barren, no more than a cow pasture along the Bay.
 Its glory days were only a memory.
-The trees and pier were destroyed by a “maverick” hurricane in 1941, followed by second, devastating “surprise” hurricane in 1943.
+The trees and pier were destroyed by a “maverick” hurricane in 1941, followed by a second, devastating “surprise” hurricane in 1943.
 The world was at war, and men’s attentions were turned elsewhere.
 But Gertrude?
-It was then, that she realized much of La Porte’s original historical documents, newspapers, and the like had also been destroyed over the years by storms or fires– the 1915 fire and storm being the worst loss.
+It was then that she realized much of La Porte’s original historical documents, newspapers, and the like had also been destroyed over the years by storms or fires– the 1915 fire and storm being the worst loss.
 So, somebody had to preserve what remained.
 Plus, by the 1940s, fewer and fewer original La Porte pioneers were still around to tell their stories, and that clock was ticking.

 Fortunately, Gertrude had collected newsworthy mementos and photographs since moving to La Porte in 1914.
 So one day, in early April 1947, Mary Gertrude Ackerly vowed to dedicate all of her time to preserving the accounts of the early days of La Porte history before they were lost forever in people’s minds.